brugr9/brugr9.github.io/index.md

 ### Distributed Real-Time Rendering in Sensorimotor Laboratory

-August 2019 - June 2021, Technology Platform for Research TPF approved project "Distributed Game Engine DGE" aka "UE4 Display Cluster in CAVE" and subsequent projects at Faculty of Human Sciences on behalf of Prof. Dr. Ernst-Joachim Hossner, Institute of Sport Science ISPW, Department of Movement and Exercise Science at University of Bern.
-Only the documentation is publicly available.
+August 2019 - June 2021, Technology Platform for Research approved project "Distributed Game Engine DGE" aka "UE4 Display Cluster in CAVE" and subsequent projects at Faculty of Human Sciences on behalf of Prof. Dr. Ernst-Joachim Hossner, Institute of Sport Science ISPW, Department of Movement and Exercise Science at University of Bern.

 ![Projection of an Unreal Engine 3D-Scene in Sensorimotor Laboratory CAVE.](TeaserSensorimotorLab-3DRendering-CAVE.jpg "Projection of an Unreal Engine 3D-Scene in Sensorimotor Laboratory CAVE.")
 <p><em>Fig.1: Projection of an Unreal Engine 3D-Scene in Sensorimotor Laboratory CAVE.</em></p>